Prokash21/Prokash21.github.io/content/home/extracurricular.md

 ###  Teaching & Mentoring

-Growing up watching my father serve as a schoolteacher for three decades shaped my instinct to teach and guide others.
+Growing up observing my father serve as a high schoolteacher for three decades cultivated my innate desire to teach and guide others.
 The first real opportunity came during the COVID-19 lockdown, when I organized an online science batch for students who had just completed SSC.
 I even built a handmade stand to hold my phone during classes.
-With the earnings from my first month, I gifted a watch to Shahrul Vai, my physics and chemistry mentor whose notes I used in my lectures, cleared a hostel due, and supported my family at home.
+With the earnings from my first month, I gifted a watch to Shaharul Vai, my Physics and Chemistry mentor whose notes I used in my lectures, cleared a hostel due, and supported my family at home.

-From that starting point, I led two batches of HSC students, teaching physics, biology, and chemistry.
+From that starting point, I led two batches of HSC students, teaching Physics, Biology, ICT, Chemistry and Math.
 Later, I taught SSC-level physics and biology at a coaching center in Sylhet, followed by two full university-admission batches where many students secured places in major public universities.
-Altogether, through online classes, coaching centers, and private tutoring, I taught and mentored more than 80 students.
+Altogether, through online classes, coaching centers, and private tutoring, I taught and mentored more than 70 students.

 ### Travelling and Photography